mediweb/UIViewRepresentableBug/README.md

 If the UIViewRepresentable is a `final class`, then its `updateUIView`  is correctly called when the observable object changes.

+### Install and run

+This should be ready to go: just clone this repo and run it in Xcode 11.3.1 or 11.4-beta.

-### Setup
+### Test structure

-- A SwiftUI View with an `@ObservedObject` object.
-The object will change on a 1 second timer.
+- A SwiftUI View with an `@ObservedObject`.
+- The `@ObservedObject` changes every 1 second.
 - The SwiftUI View's body contains two UIViewRepresentables:
   - one is a `struct`
   - the other one is a `final class`
-- The SwiftUI View passes its observed object to the two UIViewRepresentables.
+- The SwiftUI View passes its `@ObservedObject` to the two UIViewRepresentables.

 ### Expected behavior

-- Both UIViewRepresentables update on the timer
+- Both UIViewRepresentables update every 1 second.

 ### Actual behavior

-- The `final class` UIViewRepresentable updates correctly on the timer
+- The `final class` UIViewRepresentable updates correctly every 1 second.
-- The `struct` UIViewRepresentable does NOT update on the timer
+- The `struct` UIViewRepresentable does NOT update.

-Side note: the `struct` UIViewRepresentable does update when the device orientation is changed
+Side note: the `struct` UIViewRepresentable does update when the device orientation is changed.